The ultimate source of utility data

 When project owners look at the utility landscape of a new project for the first time, they’re likely to face a challenging reality.
-In any site, they may need to work around oil and gas pipelines, water lines, telecommunications cables, and electric and power cables--and all with no guarantee that these subsurface utilities are located correctly, if at all, on the map.
+On almost any site, they will need to work around oil and gas pipelines, water lines, telecommunications cables, and electric and power cables—all with no guarantee that these subsurface utilities are located correctly, if at all, on the map.

 To succeed in a challenging utility landscape, project owners, project managers, and engineers need to practice utility coordination.
 Effective utility coordination that integrates all utility stakeholders is key to completing projects safely, on time, and on budget.

-We’ve discussed at length on this blog the potential cost of not getting utilities right, as well as how unmitigated utility risk can turn any project into an expensive nightmare.
-Project owners and project managers without a well-established strategy for utility coordination run the risk of project delays, costly utility relocations, and expensive and dangerous utility strikes.
+Unmitigated utility risk can turn any project into an expensive nightmare.
+Without a well-established strategy for utility coordination, project owners and managers run the risk of delays, costly utility relocations, and expensive and dangerous utility strikes.

 Utility coordination helps all stakeholders in the construction process mitigate utility risk by facilitating communication and information exchange early in the project process.
-The Common Ground Alliance (CGA) defines utility coordination as: “Project owners and facility owners/operators regularly communicate and coordinate with each other concerning future and current projects.”
+The Common Ground Alliance (CGA) defines utility coordination as when “project owners and facility owners/operators regularly communicate and coordinate with each other concerning future and current projects.”

 By setting a coherent utility strategy from the outset, project owners and project managers can keep their projects on track.
 That requires balancing and coordinating between the many utility stakeholders that need to work together to provide a complete picture of the utility landscape for a project.